Who is Bagpipes on The Masked Singer?

 Bagpipes is one of the contestants causing confusion on the new series, with fans coming up with a number of ideas as to which celebrity it could be.

-The tartan-wearing character was introduced on yesterday night’s (2 January) episode with a clip filmed on the streets of Edinburgh, Scotland.
+The tartan-wearing character was introduced in episode 2 (on 2 January) with a clip filmed on the streets of Edinburgh, Scotland.

 The brief video saw Bagpipes discuss his Scottish heritage and accent.
 Other clues included them having a Scotty dog called Annette and two bagels.
 The celebrity apparently has a “wee connection to Scotland” and has used an instrument before.